As kaitiaki of Lower Hutt’s social history, and especially the stories of Petone, we welcome your support for the work we do.

 You can also make a special contribution to the future of the Museum by gifting an item or group of items to our collection.

 More information is provided below.
-You can also contact our Community Curator Arawhetu Berdinner at any time to discuss the contribution you’d like to make or you can use the form below.
+You can also contact our Director Karl Chitham to discuss the contribution you’d like to make or you can use the form below.